j10ra/front-end-template/README.md

 * Your now set up!

 ### Running FED template
+<p>If you haven't used <a href="http://gruntjs.com/">Grunt</a> before, be sure to check out the <a href="http://gruntjs.com/getting-started">Getting Started</a> guide, as it explains how to create a <a href="http://gruntjs.com/sample-gruntfile"><code>gruntfile.js</code></a> as well as install and use Grunt plugins.
+Once you're familiar with that process, you may run the template using the pre built grunt tasks below</p>

 Go to the root directory where the template is forked or cloned
-* You can right click on the directory and <code>Git Bash here</code> or use your terminal or cmd
+* Right click on the directory and <code>Git Bash here</code> or use terminal or cmd
 * Type: <code>npm install</code> to install node modules from the package.json

-<p>If you haven't used <a href="http://gruntjs.com/">Grunt</a> before, be sure to check out the <a href="http://gruntjs.com/getting-started">Getting Started</a> guide, as it explains how to create a <a href="http://gruntjs.com/sample-gruntfile"><code>gruntfile.js</code></a> as well as install and use Grunt plugins.
-Once you're familiar with that process, you may run the template using these pre built grunt tasks</p>

 ##### Grunt Tasks
 <table>